Structural Complexities of Matching Mechanisms: Introduction

 \section{Introduction}

-[2]{ \makecell{ \makecell{#1} \\ { \makecell{#2} }}} School districts in many cities employ school choice mechanisms, i.e., algorithms that produce a matching of students to schools on the basis of students' reported preferences and schools' priorities.\footnote{ As is customary in many papers, we use the word ``priorities'' to refer to schools' preferences over the students (or more generally, institutions' preferences over the applicants).
-This reflects the fact that we assume the priorities are constant and fixed ahead of time (e.g., based on factors such as the distance from the school to a student's residence, or whether the student already has a sibling attending the school). } In contrast to most of the algorithms people encounter throughout daily life---from search result ranking in Google, through rider-driver matching in ride-sharing, to cryptographic protocols in banking apps---school districts give detailed explanations of how these algorithms work, and expect students and parents to understand them.
-A vast literature studies the complexity of matching mechanisms through a variety of lenses \cite{Knuth76, IrvingCountingStable86, PittelAverageStable89, PittelLikelyStable92, RothRV93, Subramanian94, ImmorlicaM05, Segal07, CookFL14, SabanS15, Gonczarowski14, AzevedoL16, AshlagiKL17, AshlagiG18, GonczarowskiNOR19, Troyan19, LeshnoL21, KanoriaMQ21, GonczarowskiHT22}.
-Yet, very little attention has been devoted to the rigorous study of their explainability.
-Since simplicity, trust, and ease of participation are paramount to these mechanisms, explainability should be a first-order concern \cite{RobertsonNS21,GonczarowskiHT22}.
+School districts in many cities employ school-choice mechanisms, i.e., algorithms that produce a matching of students to schools on the basis of students' reported preferences and schools' priorities.\footnote{ As is customary in many papers, we use the word \emph{priorities} to refer to schools' ``preferences'' over the students (or more generally, the institutions' preferences over the applicants).
+This reflects the fact that we assume the priorities are constant and fixed ahead of time (e.g., based on factors such as the distance from the school to a student's residence, or whether the student already has a sibling attending the school). } Two such mechanisms are widely studied and deployed: Top Trading Cycles \cite{ShapleyS74} (henceforth $\TTC$, the canonical mechanism finding an optimal matching for students), and Deferred Acceptance \cite{GaleS62} (henceforth $\DA$, the canonical mechanism finding a fair and stable matching).
+In contrast to most of the algorithms people encounter throughout daily life---from search engines to ride hailing platforms---school districts give detailed explanations of how these algorithms work, and expect students and parents to understand them, participate correctly, and trust the outcomes.
+In reality, however, many participants find these mechanisms confusing, unpredictable, and hard to trust \cite{Kasman19opportunities,RobertsonNS21}.

-In this paper, we aim to measure the complexity of \emph{understanding} matching rules.
-We consider mechanisms matching applicants to institutions, and study two canonical and widely deployed matching rules: Top Trading Cycles \cite{ShapleyS74} (henceforth $\TTC$, which prioritizes finding an optimal matching for applicants), and Deferred Acceptance \cite{GaleS62} (henceforth $\DA$, which prioritizes finding a fair and stable matching).
-While our tools are inspired by traditional computer science techniques designed to measure the hardness of computing algorithms, our questions are specifically tailored to the task of measuring explainability, and require novel models and definitions to capture the insights we seek.
-Broadly, we ask two types of questions:

-\begin{enumerate}[label=(Question \arabic*),ref=Question \arabic*, leftmargin=6em] \itemsep0em \item Effects Complexities: Before one applicant's report is known, how complex of an effect could her choice have? \item Output Complexities: After all the reports are known, how much communication is required to represent or verify certain information about the output matching? \end{enumerate}